itsKXCode/Blazor.AnimateOnScroll/README.md

     <AnimateOnScroll Animation="Animations.SlideInUp">
             <img src="..."/>
     </AnimateOnScroll>
 Now, as your img gets scrolled into View, the Animation will start.
-Once the img gets scrolled OUT of View, the Animation resets and will be played again, the next time it gets scrolled into View.
+Once the img gets scrolled BACK OUT of View, the Animation resets and will be played again, the next time it gets scrolled into View.

 If you dont want your Animation to be reset, just set the Property

-    ResetOnNotVisible="false"
+    Once="true"

+Set the Animation that will be played once the Element gets out of view

+    OutAnimation="Animations.SlideOutRight"

 Set the Duration the Animation will take